Here’s something most web designers won’t tell you: a good looking website and a good website are not the same thing.

 Sources and Further Reading

-• Google PageSpeed Insights — free tool for testing website speed and performance
+Google PageSpeed Insights - free tool for testing website speed and Core Web Vitals

-• W3C Web Content Accessibility Guidelines (WCAG) — accessibility standards for inclusive web design
+Web Content Accessibility Guidelines (WCAG) - international standards for web accessibility

 General information only.
-Rules around privacy, consumer law and accessibility vary by situation.
-If you're unsure about compliance requirements for your website, get professional advice.
+Rules vary by situation, particularly around advertising claims, privacy, accessibility and consumer law.
+If you’re unsure about compliance, get professional advice.